CFMM-FM

 CFMM-FM is a radio station in Prince Albert, Saskatchewan.
-Owned by the Jim Pattison Group, it broadcasts a CHR/Top 40 format branded as Power 99.
+Owned by the Jim Pattison Group, it broadcasts a contemporary hit radio format branded as Power 99.
 The station was previously owned by Rawlco Communications until its sale in 2014.

 CFMM began broadcasting on January 31, 1982 and also has a rebroadcaster at 92.1 FM in Waskesiu Lake with the call sign CFMM-FM-1.